VegetarianGluten FreeKetoQuick

 Overhead flat-lay of all buffalo chicken salad ingredients arranged on a bright white marble surface — a bowl of shredded chicken breast, small glass bowls of diced celery, shredded orange carrots, sl

-The secret weapon here is the dressing.
-Instead of all mayo, you'll use a mix of Greek yogurt and light mayonnaise with buffalo wing sauce whisked right in.
-The yogurt adds protein and tang, the mayo brings creaminess, and the wing sauce ties everything together with that classic buffalo flavor you're craving.
-A little garlic powder and dried dill round things out — subtle, but they make a difference.
+What turned me into a believer was the dressing.
+Instead of going full mayo like most recipes, this one uses a mix of Greek yogurt and light mayonnaise with buffalo wing sauce whisked right in.
+The yogurt brings tang and extra protein, the mayo keeps it creamy, and the wing sauce pulls everything into that classic buffalo flavor.
+A little garlic powder and dried dill round it out — sounds subtle, but after making this without them once, trust me, they matter.

 Close-up of a small white mixing bowl with the buffalo dressing being whisked together — creamy orange-tinted mixture of Greek yogurt, light mayo, and buffalo wing sauce, a silver whisk resting in the

-Toss the dressing with shredded chicken, crunchy celery, and shredded carrots, and you've got a salad that works six different ways.
-Scoop it into lettuce cups for a low-carb lunch, stuff it into a pita pocket, pile it on crackers for snacking, or just eat it with a fork straight from the bowl.
-Each 3/4-cup serving comes in at just 204 calories with a solid hit of protein to keep you full through the afternoon.
+Toss that dressing with shredded chicken, crunchy celery, and shredded carrots and you've got something ridiculously versatile.
+Scoop it into lettuce cups for a low-carb lunch, stuff it in a pita, pile it on crackers for snacking, or just eat it standing at the counter with a fork — no judgment.
+Each 3/4-cup serving clocks in at just 204 calories with a solid hit of protein, which is the kind of math that makes my meal-prep-loving brain very happy.

 Action shot of the creamy orange buffalo dressing being poured from a small bowl into a large mixing bowl filled with shredded white chicken, diced celery, shredded carrots, and sliced scallions, capt